thisandagain/cam/README.md

 ## Cam
-#### A "keep it simple, stupid" approach to working with AVFoundation

-DIYCam is a high-level layer built on top of AVFoundation that enables simple setup and implementation of photo and video capture within iOS.
+#### A turn-key camera capture solution built on top of DIYAV (on top of AVFoundation), enabling simple setup and implementation of photo and video capture within iOS.

 ## Getting Started
 The easiest way to get going with DIYCam is to take a look at the included example application.
 The XCode project file can be found at `Example > cam.xcodeproj`.